How to Choose a Plant-Based Protein Powder

 Protein: 20 grams

 This plant protein uses pea, chia, pumpkin, sunflower, hemp and sanchi inchi to produce 20 grams of protein and 4 grams of fiber.
 It contains digestive enzymes, a billion count of a probiotic strain, and 30 superfoods.
 I prefer it when companies use fewer superfoods in meaningful amounts instead of a ton in tiny amounts.
 You also increase the chances of someone reacting poorly to an ingredient when you add so many.
 I do appreciate this company using ingredients like reishi, shiitake, hawthorn berries and baobab.
 If it was me, I would stick with these four.
+Note that this product does have a small amount of dextrose, which is glucose.

 Recommendation: Moderate to heavy exercise and sweat loss.